jo-makar/esp8266-toolbox/README.md

 - The default WiFi SSID is `esp-<system id in hex>`
 - The default WiFi password is in /config.h
 - The default IP address is 192.168.4.1
+- Go to /wifi/setup to set the WiFi station configuration

 # Debug output
 A logging system modelled after syslog is provided for output over UART0.
 The